TheKilltech/rift_balance/README.md

  - test friendly fire. hope the devs implement it is as a custom game setting though
  - rework building upgrages:
    - change level 3 nuclear reactor to use molten salt reactor (solvent + bio-uranium => liquid uranium)
+   - rework of morphium buildings
+   - rework plasma towers
- - add nitrate as resource & surface deposit
+ - add nitrate as resource & surface deposit (alternate option to produce nitric acid)
  - add underground deposits (ironium, uranium, palladium, titanium, nitrate) which need a dedicated mine. swap to one mine for all surface deposits
  - change campaign maps resource deposits
- - improve icons and visuals of entities added by the mod
  - bio-ironium
  - pimp building visuals
+ - improve icons and visuals of entities added by the mod
  - nerf higher tier mech equipment

 ## Remarks
 you are free to modify the mod to your own liking for personal use, but please don't republish it under your name.
 If you want to reuse some of the assets from this mod in your own, feel free but make sure to mention me and this mod as the source.